MAL103/To-The-Point/README.md

 Firebase authentication (login, signup, logout, verify user to show page content)\
 Login and Main View\
 Sample model (to be modified)\
-API call to the OpenAI to get the summary of an article
+API call to the OpenAI to get the summary of an article\
+History page which shows previous summaries\

 ## What we plan to do
 API calls\